AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/csv.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">This is a transformer, not an app</p>
 -->

-The CSV modules let you create CSV files and parse CSV text from a received text value or a file.
+The Adobe Workfront Fusion CSV modules let you create CSV files and parse CSV text from a received text value or a file.

 ## Access requirements